ship-nix/docs/src/intro/set-up-ship-nix.md

   order: 1
 ---

-You can register for ship-nix with email/password or Github login.
+You can register for {{site.name}} with email/password or Github login.

 After registration, there are a few initial steps before you can create a server.